mohamedhany13/mohamedhany13.github.io/index.md

 - Inspired subsequent research directions in developing MI chatbots.
 - **Tech:** HuggingFace, OpenAI API, Weights & Biases

+### Temperature Forecasting using Deep Learning *(MSc Research, Oct 2019 – Aug 2022)*
+- Built an **LSTM-based encoder–decoder model** with a **seasonal attention mechanism** to forecast daily temperatures one year ahead using prior-year data.
+- Achieved an **RMSE of 2.64**, outperforming baseline time-series models.
+- Deployed the trained model in **C++ on a Raspberry Pi Pico** for real-time edge computing applications.
+- **Tech:** TensorFlow, Pandas

 ---

 ## 📚 Selected Publications
-- **A Fully Generative Motivational Interviewing Counsellor Chatbot for Moving Smokers Towards the Decision to Quit.** *ACL 2025* (co-author; conducted preliminary research on using single-prompted MI chatbots)
+- **A Fully Generative Motivational Interviewing Counsellor Chatbot for Moving Smokers Towards the Decision to Quit.** *ACL 2025*
+(co-author; conducted preliminary research on using single-prompted MI chatbots)
-- **The Impact of ChatGPT Exposure on User Interactions With a Motivational Interviewing Chatbot.** *JMIR Formative Research 2025* (co-author; contributed to experiment design and execution)
+- **The Impact of ChatGPT Exposure on User Interactions With a Motivational Interviewing Chatbot.** *JMIR Formative Research 2025*
+(co-author; contributed to experiment design and execution)
-- **Generation, Distillation, and Evaluation of Motivational-Interviewing-Style Reflections with a Foundational LLM.** *EACL 2024* (co-author; contributed to labeling and prompt design)
+- **Generation, Distillation, and Evaluation of Motivational-Interviewing-Style Reflections with a Foundational LLM.** *EACL 2024*
+(co-author; contributed to labeling and prompt design)
-- Earlier work as main author: Deep learning-based time series forecasting (*Ecological Informatics, 2023*), AGI position paper (*IEEE AI Conf.
+- Earlier work as **main author**: Deep learning-based time series forecasting (*Ecological Informatics, 2023*), AGI position paper (*IEEE AI Conf.
 2023*), LTE handover optimization (*IEEE MWSCAS, 2018*)

 ---